Hå Municipality: Geography

-Hå municipality is located on the southwestern shore of Norway, along the North Sea.
+Hå Municipality is located on the southwestern shore of Norway, along the North Sea.
 The municipality is located mostly in the very flat, coastal Jæren district.
 The southeastern part of the municipality begins to get a little hilly and rocky and it marks the border of the Dalane district (located to the south and east).
-Much of the land in Hå is used for agriculture because of its flat landscape.
+The highest point in the municipality is the 416.1 m tall mountain Brusaknuden.
+Much of the land in Hå Municipality is used for agriculture because of its flat landscape.
 The river Hååna runs through the municipality.
 The shoreline of the municipality is marked by the Kvassheim Lighthouse and Obrestad Lighthouse.

+Klepp Municipality is located to the northwest, Time Municipality is located to the north, Bjerkreim Municipality is located to the east, Eigersund Municipality is located to the southeast, and the North Sea is located to the southwest.